 All communities depend on their local utility to ensure reliable electricity service.
 As the solar energy market has expanded across the United States, utilities have developed and improved procedures for accommodating solar installations on the grid.
 However, many challenges remain when it comes to integrating rooftop, commercial, and utility-scale solar with traditional energy sources.
 It is important to understand how solar energy will impact consumer demand, utility business practices, and the functioning of the electricity grid to foster positive and collaborative engagement with utilities.
 Therefore, it is essential that municipalities and counties seeking to expand solar energy development engage utilities throughout the process in a meaningful and productive way.

 An effective partnership between a local government and a utility helps the community adopt solar-friendly programs and practices, while supporting the reliable and cost-effective operation of the electricity grid.
 The municipality can achieve these win-win outcomes by building communication channels with its utility representatives, and by familiarizing itself with the local system for electricity production and delivery.
-A more detailed discussion of how local governments can partner with utilities is included in the stakeholder engagement chapter.
+A more detailed discussion of how local governments can partner with utilities is included in the stakeholder engagement section.

-The first part of this chapter explains how electric utilities and electricity markets are structured in different parts of the country.
+The first part of this section explains how electric utilities and electricity markets are structured in different parts of the country.
 Next, the section provides an overview of how utilities are regulated, and the regulatory incentives available for solar energy development.
 It concludes with a discussion of important ways that solar deployment can impact the electricity grid, and how these issues can be addressed.

 There are three basic elements of the electricity grid: generation, transmission, and distribution, as shown in Figure 1.
 Historically, generation only occurred at a large facility such as a coal or nuclear plant.
 The electricity was transmitted long distances to population centers where it was distributed to homes and businesses.
 Today, there is a growing interest in distributed generation, which refers to a system where the electricity is produced in the same place it is consumed.
 A leading source of distributed generation is rooftop solar.